Music Shop Menu :

 • Vinyl listeners talk about; "Zen" and the art of listening to vinyl.

-Why is an analogue sound so special?
+Why is an Analog sound so special?

-Analogue tape (recording) actually has the sound that digital recording forever tries to copy.
+Analog tape (recording) actually has the sound that digital recording forever tries to copy.

-A lot of digital recording equipment, software,& plug-ins emulate analogue recording equipment (tape, solid state & valve/tube outboard units) because it is a sound that 'listeners' define as real ... warm... round... soft... friendly and sexy...... .
+A lot of digital recording equipment, software & plug-ins emulate analogue recording equipment (tape, solid state & valve/tube outboard units) because it is a sound that 'listeners' define as real ... warm... round... soft... friendly and sexy...... .

-That's why the analogue sound of vinyl records grow in popularity, and the back-to-analog effect has been heading upstream.
+That's why the analog sound of vinyl records grow in popularity, and the back-to-analog effect has been heading upstream.
 Most artists now choosing to record their LPs from the very first note using vintage tape machines refitted and revived by clever technicians.

-And here is an interesting point, Analogue breeds better musicians as well .
 When you record in analog, the drummer has to play in time, the singer has to sing in tune, the guitar player has to nail the part, because you can't go back later and fix it with a black box.

 While there is no debate about the technological advances of digital recording, sequencing and sampling, overdubs, etc. can be done flawlessly and with little effort, but digital recording simply cannot produce the "warm, natural" sound of an analog recording.